animatlabs/animatlabs.github.io/_drafts/2026-11-30-zero-dependencies-dotnet-libraries.md

 ---
 title: "Zero Dependencies: Building Lean .NET Libraries"
 excerpt: >-
-  "How I built WorkflowForge with zero core dependencies - and why it matters for your library consumers."
+  How I built WorkflowForge with zero core dependencies - and why it matters for your library consumers.
 categories:
   - Technical
   - .NET